kali-react/kali-react/README.md

-# Kali Linux On the Web
-## Built with React, Typescript and TailwindCSS
+# A Kali Linux Built with React, Typescript and TailwindCSS